in2code-de/powermail/Readme.md

 and easy to use mailform extension for TYPO3 with a lots of features (spam prevention, marketing information, optin, ajax submit, diagram analysis, etc...)

-## Powermail 9 and 10

-Changes for powermail 10 with TYPO3 11:

-* Remove jQuery from all frontend renderings

-Changes done for powermail 9 with TYPO3 11:

-* Update for TYPO3 11 ()
-* Remove code dependencies to former TYPO3 versions
-* Add Responses to Actions
-* Update unit tests
-* Update behaviour tests
-* Manual tests (especially in backend context)

 ### Early Access Programm

 From now on an Early Access Programm is available for Powermail.
 You can get access for 12 month by donating any ammount >100 € net.